SeriesOfUnlikelyExplanations/GaiaGPSPublicClient/README.md

 # GaiaGPSPublicClient
 An unofficial NodeJs client to read tracks from a public GaiaGps profile.
+This is currently WIP!

 ## API documentation: